marinatedpork/Sports-Radar-Practicum/README.md

 + Abstract the Rushes function to handle different play types
 + Create templating for documentation

 Thank you for checking out the repository.
-I love ripping into giant data objects.

-Talk to you soon,
-Matt